 This is the minimum amount of insurance that you need under French law.
 It insures against damage and injury to all third parties in incidents where you are at fault.
 This includes passengers in your car.

 Third-party insurance won’t cover any of your own costs, for example, the cost of repairing any damage to your own vehicle.
 It is a good type of insurance to have if you drive an inexpensive car or only drive occasionally.

 Third-party, fire, and theft

-This is also known as ‘third party plus’.
+This is also known as third-party plus.
 This provides standard third party liability coverage plus it will also cover costs to your own car caused by accidental damage, natural disasters, or attacks.
-These types of policy usually cover:
+These types of policies usually cover:

 - storm damage;